-Another significant aspect to consider when choosing our tools is the steel.
-The two top contenders in this category are High Speed Steel or HSS and Powdered Steel or PS.
+Another significant aspect to consider when choosing our tools is steel.
+The two top contenders in this category are High-Speed Steel or HSS and Powdered Steel or PS.
 Both increase the chances that your tools will be high quality and will hold an edge but powdered steel tends to be on the more expensive side so, if you’re a beginner, you are better off starting with HSS tools.

 Of course, everyone will consider their budget when it comes to any purchase.
 The variety of tool quality from the steel to the handle can make roughing gouges, as well as other woodturning chisels, vary widely in terms of price.

 We recommend you take your experience level into consideration before making a decision.
-If you’re an absolute beginner, get a good quality budget set to explore to start finding your way around a bevel.
+If you’re an absolute beginner, get a good quality budget set to explore to start finding your way around a level.
 If you’ve turned a few spindles or you feel you have sufficient theoretical knowledge maybe consider investing in a good quality roughing gouge that can last you a good while.

 Before you start putting your roughing gouge to work there are a few essential points that you should keep in mind.

-The ABC Of Woodturning
+The ABC Of woodturning

 The most beginner-friendly way to understand how to use a roughing gouge and make your first cut into a block of wood is the ABC technique.
 ABC stands for Anchor - Bevel - Cut and it works like this.

 First, Anchor your gouge on the tool rest.
 This simply means to make sure that your tool is firmly rested on the tool rest.
-Without this support your tool can go flying through the shop as it hits wood which is, needless to say, quite dangerous.
+Without this support, your tool can go flying through the shop as it hits wood which is, needless to say, quite dangerous.
 Adjust the height of the tool rest so that it’s approximately lined up to the middle of the block of wood.